 As you can see, there’s more than one cooperative CTA.
 They work together to convert the visitor at the beginning and end of the page.
 Also, they use some copy with an arrow right above the second CTA to pull the reader’s attention further.

-If you want to create a perfect webinar landing page that will have a positive impact on your conversion rate, you need to make sure that you're keeping these five steps at the forefront of your mind.
+Landing pages are a key component of a solid webinar marketing strategy.
+If you want to create a perfect webinar landing page that will have a positive impact on your conversion rate, you need to make sure that you’re keeping these five steps at the forefront of your mind.

 By doing this and understanding how these steps fit together, you will be able to draw in a larger audience for your upcoming webinar and leverage that attendance into lead generation and positive growth for your business.